 The Smoky Mountains have some of the best waterfalls in Tennessee.
 Great for summertime, these waterfall hikes in the Smoky Mountains are great destinations to cool off.
 While not all of them are great as swimming holes, these waterfalls are still awesome to stand next to and take in the mist.

-One of the more popular waterfall hikes, this hike is rated easy and is 5 miles roundtrip with an elevation change of 200 feet.
+One of the more popular waterfall hikes, this hike is rated easy.
+The waterfall is about 2.3 miles into the trail.
 The trailhead is located off of the 11-mile loop in Cades Cove.
 One of the most popular trails in the park, the waterfall hike follows Abrams Creek and passes by Abrams Falls.
 It takes about 3-4 hours to hike to the waterfall and back.Abrams Falls

 The trail to the Abrams Falls traverses pine-oak forest on the ridges and hemlock and rhododendron forest along the creek.
 Hikers also have the option to combine this trail with a couple adjacent ones for a nice loop hike.